 If it’s determined that a deed is affected by an error that isn’t considered harmless or will not be corrected via a curative state statute, a real estate attorney or title agent will need to cure the deed following your state’s regulations.
 Each case can vary, so the steps taken to correct a mistake are meant to provide an overview.

-- New instrument is recorded in the public record
+- The new instrument is recorded in the public record.

 Recording a new deed requires the original grantor and re-acknowledgment by witnesses and a notary to take part in re-executing the document through state laws.